mongodb/docs/source/includes/fact-index-rolling-build.rst

 availability, |mms| removes one node from the cluster at a time starting with a :term:`secondary <secondary>`.

+After you build an index in a rolling fashion, if your MongoDB database runs with an
+:manual:`FCV </reference/command/setFeatureCompatibilityVersion>`
+less than ``4.2``,
+:doc:`resync the head database </tutorial/resync-backup>` to ensure that the head database takes the new index into account.

 To learn more about rebuilding indexes, see :manual:`Build Indexes on Replica Sets </tutorial/build-indexes-on-replica-sets>`.